Memorial Day to delay city trash pickup next week

 If you have brush/branches, tires, or bulk garbage that need to be collected, call the Public Works Department at 262-653-4050 a minimum of one working day before your regular collection day.
 City Hall is closed on Monday, so if needed, plan ahead to schedule your pickup.

-The Yard Waste Drop-Off Site, 4071 88th Ave.
-(Hwy.
-H), will be closed Monday.
+The yard waste drop-off site, 4071 88th Ave.
+(Highway H), will be closed Monday.
 It will reopen on Tuesday for its normal hours of operation next week from 8 a.m. to 6 p.m.
 Tuesday through Saturday.